rikitha-shankaru/Linux-Security-Agent/README.md

 # Linux Security Agent

+> **Author**: Master's Student Research Project
+> **Purpose**: Academic research project demonstrating eBPF-based syscall monitoring and ML anomaly detection

 Real-time system call monitoring and threat detection agent for Linux.
 Uses eBPF to capture syscalls from the kernel and ML to detect anomalies.
+This project was developed as part of a Master's degree program to explore kernel-level security monitoring and machine learning-based threat detection.

 **Status:** Functional Prototype - Research/Academic Project
 **Classification:** Not Production Ready - See [docs/PROJECT_STATUS.md](docs/PROJECT_STATUS.md) for details